 There are various restrictions, imposed on your health insurance top-up plan like sub-limits, which can restrict the coverage available in the policy.
 Your policy can have sub-limits on some specific surgeries, treatment, and room rent.
 Make sure your health insurance top-up policy doesn’t have any sub-limits.
 Even if there is a sub-limit, it should be a minimum.

 Then there is a co-payment clause which is another type of sub-limit.
-It is a fixed percentage of the bill which you will have to pay at the time of claim.
+It is a fixed percentage of the bill that you will have to pay at the time of claim.

 It is essential to have a comprehensive understanding of all the aspects before buying a health insurance top-up plan.
 To purchase the best health insurance top-up plan, you can also take the help of SecureNow, a leading insurance advisor.
 That would offer you multiple policy quotes on the basis of information provided by you.
 Further, you can compare these quotes to find the best policy.
 With SecureNow, you can choose the right policy from the comfort of your home.